bazad/memctl/README.md

   Functions to call kernel functions.
 The default implementation, `kernel_call_7`, can call kernel functions with up to 7 arguments, with restrictions, and retrieve a 32-bit return value.
 More generic, platform-specific implementations are also available.
-For example, an implementation is available for some Arm64 platforms that can call a kernel function with up to 14 64-bit arguments and retrieve a 64-bit return value.
+For example, an implementation is available for some arm64 platforms that can call a kernel function with up to 14 64-bit arguments and retrieve a 64-bit return value.
+(Only integer/pointer arguments are currently supported.)

 * **kernel_memory.h**:
   Functions to manipulate kernel virtual and physical memory, including several safe functions